By: Amy Zelazny

 The Negative CTE Revolution for Defense Optics

-What if tomorrow you a new design tool in your toolbox?
+What if tomorrow you had a new design tool in your toolbox?
 How would your systems benefit if you could optimize optical performance across temperature extremes as part of your design process by controlling or eliminating longitudinal air space changes?
 What if you could customize the expansion and contraction of your focal plane stand-offs, utilize constant force washers or fasteners to ensure mechanical robustness, and create mounts and focusing mechanisms that were not affected by temperature?

 Enter ALLVAR Alloys!
 ALLVAR Alloys are the only materials in the world that have a negative coefficient of thermal expansion (Negative CTE), allowing you to: